apoorv098/BDMH_Project/README.md

 # BDMH_Project
-This repo contains code about heart disease prediction system using Machine Learning
+This repo contains code about heart disease prediction system using Machine Learning and website development using Django

 Steps to run:
 1. create a virtual environment using: